 Born in London, England, Alexander studied at Tri-State College in Indiana and Toronto’s Ryerson University.
 Working as a cab driver, truck driver, speakeasy operator, waiter, tree salesman, marketing manager, ad salesman, magazine editor, and producer in the alternative Toronto theatre scene positioned him well for a career in the comedy business.

-As leader of the Toronto theatre, Alexander produced and developed content for live theatre shows in collaboration with the legendary performers of the 1970s: Gilda Radner, John Candy, Dan Aykroyd, Andrea Martin, Catherine O’Hara, Eugene Levy, and Joe Flaherty, among others.
-Two years later, he forged a partnership with Len Stuart to create The Second City Entertainment Company, whose first production was the groundbreaking television show SCTV.
-After almost a decade developing the Entertainment Company, Alexander and Stuart became owners of The Second City Chicago in 1985.
-Since then, Alexander has actively led The Second City in Canada and the United States for over thirty years.
+After borrowing $7,000 from a friend and taking the helm of Second City Toronto in 1974, Alexander produced and collaborated with the legendary performers of the 1970s: Gilda Radner, John Candy, Dan Aykroyd, Andrea Martin, Catherine O’Hara, Eugene Levy and Joe Flaherty, among others.
+In 1976, he forged a partnership with the late Len Stuart to create The Second City Entertainment Company, whose first production was the groundbreaking sketch comedy show SCTV.
+Throughout the length of its run, the acclaimed series garnered an ACTRA Award, two Emmy Awards, and 13 Emmy nominations.

 He has produced or executive produced over 200 Second City revues in Canada and the United States.
 Since acquiring The Second City Chicago with Stuart in 1985, the company has collected over 150 Jeff Award nominations and 30 Jeff wins.
 The Second City Toronto has won two Dora Awards and has been nominated 20 times.
 Alexander has also had to catch a total of 1 bat flying loose in the Chicago Mainstage on one especially memorable Halloween.